Sam-Osian/PFD-toolkit/docs/loader/scraper.md

 Every scrape writes a timestamp column when `include_time_stamp=True`.
 This can be useful for auditing your scraping pipeline.

-All fields that could not be extracted are set to mising values, making gaps explicit in the final dataset.
+All fields that could not be extracted are set to missing values, making gaps explicit in the final dataset.

 ### Caveats